 At the beginning of the spring semester, I met with Carleton College students who are taking a class taught by Professor John Schott.
 Schott had invited me to speak to his students about the Representative Journalism Project.
 Following that meeting, the students set out in the spirit of the project’s goals to cover local news.
 The stories they produced are showcased here, replicated from a page on Schott’s Ratchet Up blogsite for the project:

 About twenty years ago, Northfielder Rob Martin (Rob Martin Insurancy Agency) hoped to build a 43-foot steel sailboat from scratch in three to five years in a lumber yard in Dundas, even though he had no prior boat-building experience.
 The process wound up taking a bit longer than that.
 Today, the vessel is about two years away from completion.
-Martin agreed to a video interview update on his progress this week.
+Martin agreed to a video interview next to some of his boats while giving a small tour.

 Local musicians Meredith Fierke, Steve and Dylan Mckinstry, and photographer Dan Iverson are arriving in Austin, Texas today to participate in the South by Southwest music and film festival.
 Fierke is performing at the Touche bar on Saturday and will play “Train’s Song,” a song inspired by the trains traveling through Northfield, Minn.
 Below are video interviews with Fierke and Iverson shot in Fierke’s home on Monday.